FBI: Man who spoke of hating Jews held in temple bomb plot

 The co-conspirators in the plot turned out to be undercover agents, who arrested the man shortly before he planned to bomb the synagogue early Saturday morning, according to court documents.

-Richard Holzer was arrested Friday in Pueblo just after the agents brought him what he believed were two pipe bombs along with dynamite to blow up Temple Emanuel.
-In fact, the undercover agents had phony bombs incapable of causing damage, authorities said.
+Richard Holzer was arrested Friday in Pueblo just after the agents brought him what he believed were two pipe bombs along with 14 sticks of dynamite to blow up Temple Emanuel.
+In fact, the explosives were incapable of causing damage, authorities said.

-Holzer, who lives in Pueblo, briefly appeared in court on Monday in handcuffs and wearing a gray polo shirt with a black collar.
+Holzer, who lives in Pueblo, briefly appeared in court on Monday in handcuffs and the same gray polo shirt with a black collar he wore in his arrest photo.
 He told U.S. Magistrate Judge Kristen Mix that he understood the charge against him, and she scheduled his next court date for Thursday.

-It was unknown if Holzer had a federal public defender Monday, although one would be appointed for him before Thursday’s hearing, said Jeff Dorschner, spokesman for the U.S. Attorney’s Office in Denver.
+She granted his request for a public defender who she said would be appointed before the next hearing when it will be determined whether he can be released as the case proceeds.

 The Office of the Federal Public Defender in Denver said Monday it does not comment on its cases.

-Note: This story has been updated to correct that Holzer allegedly planned a Saturday attack, not Sunday, and that Martinez is a prosecutor, not Holzer’s defense attorney.